pleasemarkdarkly/adotcorporation/README.md

 And time the output.
 Basically, you need a second of audio to be decoded within a second.

-Find processors which have special operations generally called multiply and accumilate.
+Find processors which have special operations called multiply and accumilate.
 Using the MACC to speed up the decode process.

 ```
 #elif defined(_MIPS_) && defined(MIPS_4111)